Sanam Bewafa: Music

 The music was composed by Mahesh Kishor and lyrics were penned by Saawan Kumar himself.
 Singers Lata Mangeshkar, Vipin Sachdeva, Kavita Krishnamurthy contributed their voice.
 The songs were and had a flavor of 1970's music.
 "Churi Maza Na Degi" & "O Hare Dupatte Wali" were popular songs.

+Reception

+N. Krishnaswamy of The Indian Express wrote that "The romantic angle is there, but Salman Khan and newface Chandini are but lovers who pale before the enmity of their two families".

 Box office

 In India, the film grossed ₹12 crore, with net earnings of ₹7.50 crore.
 It was declared one of the biggest low budget "Blockbuster" By the reputed trade website Box Office India.